TMJ Disorder Treatment in North Miami

 • A change in the way the upper and lower teeth fit together

 The symptoms of TMD may resemble other conditions or medical problems.
-Consult a dentist or your physician for a diagnosis.
+Consult a dentist, physician, or TMJ physical therapy specialist in North Miami for a diagnosis.

 What are the treatments for TMD?